redpesk-core/afb-app-manager/docs/introduction.md

 implementation of the security on the system that constrains how to implement the programming model.

-The framework manages applications and hides them security details.
+The framework manages applications and hides their security details.
-To achieves it, the framework is built on top of security frameworks of Linux: standard DAC and SELinux or Smack.
+To achieves it, the framework is built on top of security frameworks of Linux: standard DAC and a MAC module SELinux or Smack.

 ## The programming model